Ever since I read “Heidi” as a young girl, Switzerland has been on my bucket list.

 We planned our trip using reward points for our air travel and hotel stays.

-If you want to know more, read 6 Steps to Plan Travel with Reward Points to learn how to maximize your funds and points while traveling.
+If you want to know more, read How to Use Travel Reward Programs to Plan Adventures to learn how to maximize your funds and points while traveling.

 When we first started brainstorming where we wanted to travel in Europe for 2019, Switzerland was at the top of Chris’ list.
 We began by searching for the Hilton Hotels in Switzerland.
 There were only two Hilton properties in Switzerland and then the Evian property in France (but still along Lake Geneva).